 Day 8 to 11: Island tour

 This will be the highlight of this itinerary for The Philippines: a multi-day boat trip from El Nido to Coron.
 During this trip, you’ll sail from island to island, visit the most amazing beaches and see loads of colorful fish at one of the many snorkeling spots.
-You sleep at a primitive camp at an island, where the crew will cook you an amazing dinner.
+You sleep at a primitive camp on an island, where the crew will cook you an amazing dinner.
 It’s a fantastic experience!

 Tip: Book early, since these tours tend to sell out months in advance (especially during high season).
 I booked a trip with Buhay Isla, which I highly recommend.

 Day 12 and 13: Coron

 After four days of sailing and bucket showers, you probably are in the need of some luxury.
 You will find it in Coron!
 Stay at a resort and enjoy the clean sheets, air conditioning, and hot showers, you deserve it.
 If you’re staying in Coron Town, it’s fun to climb to the top of Mt.
 Tapyas (700 steps).
 From here you will have a great view of Coron and the surrounding islands.

 Hotel tip: Sunz En Coron Resort